The Lasso with general Gaussian designs with applications to hypothesis testing: Preliminaries

-In this section, we consider relaxations of the constraint $\bv \in \cuD(\bx,\mySigma)$ appearing in Eq.~\eqref{EqnGaussianWidth}.
-In particular, we quantify a tradeoff between the expected correlation $\langle\bv,\bg\rangle_{L^2}$ appearing in \eqref{EqnGaussianWidth} and the expected growth of the $\ell_1$ lower bound appearing in \eqref{EqnDescentCone}.
-Constraining this trade-off is the central tool in establishing bounds on the solutions to Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} (see the proof of Theorem \ref{ThmLassoL2}(a) in Section \ref{SecFixedPtBounds}).
+The Gaussian width in Eq.~\eqref{EqnGaussianWidth} can be seen as the maximal value of the correlation $\< \bv , \bg \>_{L^2} / \| \bv \|_{L^2} \| \bg \|_{L^2}$ subject to the constraint $\bv \in \cuD(\bx,\mySigma)$.
+In this section, we quantify the sensitivity of this maximal correlation to small relaxations of this constraint.
+This is a central tool in establishing bounds on the solutions to Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} (see the proof of Theorem \ref{ThmControlLassoEst}(a) in Section \ref{SecFixedPtSoln}).

 \begin{lem} Fix $\mySigma \in \S_{\ge 0}^p$ with singular values bounded $0 < \kappamin \leq \kappa_j(\mySigma) \leq \kappamax < \infty$ for all $j$.
 Define $\kappacond:=\kappamax/\kappamin$.
 Let $\bx \in \{-1,0,1\}^p$ with $\|\bx\|_0/p \geq \numin > 0$.
 Let $S = \supp(\bx)$.
 Then, for any $\bv \in L^2$ and any $\epsilon > 0$, we have either